Optical Injection and Detection of Long-Lived Interlayer Excitons in van der Waals Heterostructures

-Surprisingly, the decay becomes faster at lower carrier densities~\footnote{The parabolic trend in the logarithmic plot in Fig.~\ref{fig:fig_4} is clearly visible; similar non-exponential time dependence has also been observed by Cutshall et al. \cite{cutshall2025imaging} in a time-resolved PL measurement}.
+This prolonged lifetime is consistent with expectations: increased spacer thickness suppresses interlayer tunneling and reduces the radiative decay rate, thereby extending the interlayer exciton lifetime~\cite{cutshall2025imaging}.
+Surprisingly, the decay becomes faster at lower carrier densities~\footnote{The parabolic trend in the logarithmic plot in Fig.~\ref{fig:fig_4} is clearly visible; similar nonexponential time dependence has also been observed by Cutshall et al. \cite{cutshall2025imaging} in a time-resolved PL measurement}.
 We speculate that the shortened lifetime may stem from interlayer excitons becoming more tightly bound as their density is lowered: Since the radiative decay rate scales inversely with the square of the Bohr radius, we would expect the lifetime to become shorter.
-Last but not least, we emphasize that our measurements cannot rule out a dominant, sample-dependent, nonradiative decay mechanism.
+Lastly, we emphasize that our measurements cannot rule out a dominant, sample-dependent, nonradiative decay mechanism.

-In summary, we present an all-optical method to generate and probe long-lived interlayer excitons in TMD heterobilayers with few-layer hBN spacers, where PL is strongly suppressed.
-Using time-resolved reflection spectroscopy, we measure exciton lifetimes up to $\qty{8.8}{\micro\second}$ and a steady-state exciton density of $\qty{1e12}{\per\square\centi\metre}$.
 The generation of interlayer excitons within a focused optical spot, combined with the ability to probe their dynamics on picosecond timescales~\cite{uto2024interaction}, provides a powerful platform for exploring degenerate dipolar excitons with high spatial and temporal resolution.
 Crucially, it allows spatially controlled exciton generation without the need for external electric fields, which are typically required in schemes requiring bias voltage for interlayer exciton generation~\cite{ma_strongly_2021, qi_thermodynamic_2023}.
-This capability opens the door to creating multiple excitonic reservoirs within a single device, paving the way for Josephson-like experiments~\cite{khorana1969ac, pascucci2022josephson, biagioni2024measurement}.
+This capability opens the door to creating multiple excitonic reservoirs within a single device, paving the way for Josephson-like experiments~\cite{khorana1969ac, lagoudakis2010coherent, abbarchi2013macroscopic}.
 In particular, optically inducing high-density exciton populations in two gate-defined traps ~\cite{rapaport2005electrostatic,gartner2007micropatterned} connected by a narrow channel could provide a direct route to optically probing \cite{regan2020mott} coherent tunneling and phase dynamics between condensate regions.